pytest-dev/pytest-qt/docs/index.rst

                 w.start()

         # this will be reached after all workers emit their "finished"
-        # signal or a SignalTimeoutError will be raised
+        # signal or a qtbot.SignalTimeoutError will be raised
         assert_application_results(app)

 Exceptions in virtual methods